My Forking Life

 Although myforkinglife.com attempts to provide accurate nutritional information, these figures should be considered estimates.
 Varying factors such as product types or brands purchased, natural fluctuations in fresh produce, and the way ingredients are processed change the effective nutritional information in any given recipe.
 Under no circumstances will myforkinglife.com be responsible for any loss or damage resulting for your reliance on nutritional information.

 This post was originally published on March 20, 2020.
-It has been updated with additional helpful information.
+It has been updated with new photos and additional helpful information.

 Recipe Rating